RAF Bardney and Bomber Command

 Written By Richard Hall

-Bardney was first surveyed in 1941 and with the land being flat and workable, it was decided to construct an airfield as a satellite to nearby RAF Waddington under the control of 5 Group.
+Bardney was first surveyed in 1941, and with the land being flat and workable, it was decided to construct an airfield as a satellite to nearby RAF Waddington, under the control of 5 Group.

-In 1942 construction commenced of a Class A airfield at Bardney, with opening delayed until April 1943 due to a shortage of materials.
+In 1942 construction commenced of a Class A airfield with opening delayed until April 1943 due to a shortage of materials.
 Three runways were laid 07-25 at 2,000 yards, 02-20 and 12-30 at 1,400 yards.
-Originally 36 hardstandings were connected to the perimeter track with 1 being lost with the construction of a B.1 hangar at the head of runway 30.
-Two T.2 hangars were also erected with the bomb dump located to the north east side between runway heads 07 and 12.
-Seven domestic, two WAAF, two communal sites, and a sick quarters were dispersed to the south between New Park Wood and Birt Hill with accommodation provided for 1,947 male and 401 female service personnel. |
+Originally thirty-six hardstandings were connected to the perimeter track, with one lost due to the construction of a B.1 hangar at the head of runway 30.
+Two T.2 hangars were also erected with the bomb dump located to the northeast side between runway heads 07 and 12.
+Seven domestic, two WAAF, two communal sites, and sick quarters were dispersed to the south between New Park Wood and Birt Hill, with accommodation provided for 1,947 male and 401 female service personnel. |

-No 9 Squadron had long been at war by the time it arrived at Bardney.
-From the earliest days of the conflict the squadron had been in action and suffered some of the first losses of the war.
-Flying from RAF Honington on 4 September 1939, Vickers Wellington Is L4268 and L4275 were shot down whilst taking part in a raid on two German battleships anchored in Brunsbuttel, with the loss of ten crew members.
+In April 1943, No. 9 Squadron arrived at Bardney from RAF Waddington to begin the units association with the airfield that was to last until the end of hostilities.
+The squadron had long been at war by the time it took up residence at its new home.
+From the earliest days of the conflict, the unit had been in action and suffered some of the first losses of the war.
+Flying from RAF Honington on 4 September 1939, Vickers Wellington Is L4268 and L4275 were shot down while taking part in a raid on two German battleships anchored in Brunsbuttel with the loss of 10 crew members.

 The Battle of the Ruhr

-By March 1943 Bomber Command's Commander In Chief Sir Arthur Harris, had built up his forces to the extent that he felt the time was now right to launch sustained major attacks on German industry in the Ruhr Valley.
+By March 1943, Bomber Command's Commander in Chief Sir Arthur Harris had built up his forces to the extent that he felt the time was now right to launch sustained major attacks on German industry in the Ruhr Valley.
+Although he did not solely concentrate on the Ruhr during this time, to have done so would have given the Luftwaffe's night fighters, flak defences and searchlights the chance to focus their efforts on defeating the attacking bombers.

-Bomber Command did not solely concentrate on the Ruhr during this time, to have done so would have given the the Luftwaffe's night fighters, flak defences and searchlights the chance to concentrate their efforts on defeating the attacking bombers.
-Roughly two thirds of the Command's efforts were targeted on the Ruhr with the remainder scattered all over Europe which helped disperse the defences.
+Roughly two-thirds of the Command's efforts were targeted on the Ruhr, with the remainder scattered all over Europe, which helped disperse the defences.
 The Ruhr was also in range of Mosquitos that carried the blind bombing device known as Oboe.
 This electronic aid gave a better target marking accuracy and made the Command's raids more effective and efficient.

-By March 1943 Bomber Command's Commander In Chief Sir Arthur Harris, had built up his forces to the extent that he felt the time was now right to launch sustained major attacks on German industry in the Ruhr Valley.
+By March 1943, Bomber Command's Commander in Chief Sir Arthur Harris had built up his forces to the extent that he felt the time was now right to launch sustained major attacks on German industry in the Ruhr Valley.
+Although he did not solely concentrate on the Ruhr during this time, to have done so would have given the Luftwaffe's night fighters, flak defences and searchlights the chance to focus their efforts on defeating the attacking bombers.

-Bomber Command did not solely concentrate on the Ruhr during this time, to have done so would have given the the Luftwaffe's night fighters, flak defences and searchlights the chance to concentrate their efforts on defeating the attacking bombers.
-Roughly two thirds of the Command's efforts were targeted on the Ruhr with the remainder scattered all over Europe which helped disperse the defences.
+Roughly two-thirds of the Command's efforts were targeted on the Ruhr, with the remainder scattered all over Europe, which helped disperse the defences.
 The Ruhr was also in range of Mosquitos that carried the blind bombing device known as Oboe.
 This electronic aid gave a better target marking accuracy and made the Command's raids more effective and efficient.

-In the photo the crew of Lancaster III ED831 WS-H are seen boarding their aircraft on 20 June 1943 for an operation to the Zeppelin Works at Friedrichshafen.
-The bomber is captained by Squadron Leader A M Hobbs DFC RNZAF and was one of 60 Lancasters that were to take part in the raid.
-The Zeppelin works made Wurzburg radars an integral link in the Luftwaffe's control of nighfighters, which were causing continuing losses to Bomber Command. |
+In the photo, Lancaster III ED831 WS-H crew are seen boarding their aircraft on 20 June 1943 for an operation to the Zeppelin Works at Friedrichshafen.
+The bomber is captained by Sqn Ldr A. M. Hobbs DFC RNZAF and was one of 60 Lancasters to participate in the raid.
+The Zeppelin works made Wurzburg radars an integral link in the Luftwaffe's control of night fighters, which were causing continuing losses to Bomber Command. |

 The photo on the right shows Lancaster III ED831 departing Bardney for the raid on Friedrichshafen.
 Raiding Spezia in Italy on the return journey from North Africa, ED831 arrived back at its home airfield on 24 June 1943. |